 for the Rhode Island State Plan for Alzheimer's Disease and Related Disorders and

-the past chair of the workforce development sub-committee.
+the past chair of the workforce development subcommittee.

 This is the reason for Dementia Training for Life:

-To provide the education necessary for proper diagnosis, care, support and
+To provide the education necessary for proper diagnosis, care, support, and

 treatment for those living with dementia.